aces/Loris/modules/dataquery/readme.md

 ### Interactions with LORIS

-Before the DQT can be used, the CouchDB import scripts must be run to load data from LORIS' MySQL tables into CouchDB.
+Before the DQT can be used, the CouchDB import scripts must be run in order to load data from LORIS's MySQL tables into CouchDB.
 These scripts are found in the `tools/` directory, named `CouchDB_Import_*.php`.

 It is recommended to set up a cronjob to execute these scripts to refresh the data on a regular basis.